hyperledger-archives/avalon/docs/TestingFabricProxyModel.rst

        ./scripts/start_fabric.sh -d

-Setup Hyperledger Avalon Fabric Proxy Model on multiple machine
+Setup Hyperledger Avalon Fabric Proxy Model on multiple machines
 ----------------------------------------------------------------
-Multinode Hyperledger Avalon fabric proxy model setup requires certain modifications to existing Docker files.
-For example to setup the fabric blockchain network on a separate machine and Avalon on a separate machine requires below changes.
+Multinode Hyperledger Avalon Fabric proxy model setup requires certain modifications to the existing docker files.
+For example to setup the Fabric blockchain network on a separate machine and Avalon on a separate machine requires below changes.

-1. On machine1(with ip address IP1) need to run the minifab if you are choose to setup fabric on single machine.
+1. On machine1(with ip address IP1), you need to run the minifab if you choose to setup fabric on single machine.
-   Or else if you chose the any customized way other than minifab to setup a fabric network on multiple nodes, then it is mandatory to deploy the Avalon chaincodes which are located in (https://github.com/hyperledger/avalon/tree/master/sdk/avalon_sdk/connector/blockchains/fabric/chaincode)
+   Otherwise if you choose any customized way other than minifab to setup a fabric network on multiple nodes, then it is mandatory to deploy the Avalon chaincodes which are located at https://github.com/hyperledger/avalon/tree/master/sdk/avalon_sdk/connector/blockchains/fabric/chaincode.

    .. code:: sh

         cd $TCF_HOME
         ./scripts/start_fabric.sh -e

-   start_fabric.sh with option -e exposes the ports to host machine and it generates the network profile with host ip in network config file.
+   start_fabric.sh with option -e exposes the ports to host machine and it generates the network profile with host ip in the network config file.

-2. On machine2 (with ip address IP2) where Avalon is going to setup, copy the crypto materials used to setup the fabric network to home directory.
+2. On machine2 (with ip address IP2) where Avalon is going to be setup, copy the crypto materials used to setup the Fabric network to home directory.
-   Avalon shell and Avalon fabric connector need these crypto materials to interact with the blockchain.
+   Avalon shell and Avalon Fabric connector need these crypto materials to interact with the blockchain.

    .. code:: sh

         scp -r $TCF_HOME/mywork <user_name>@<IP1>:~/

-3. If you choose the customized setup other than the start_fabric.sh (minifab) then create the network.json as in (https://github.com/hyperledger/avalon/blob/master/sdk/avalon_sdk/connector/blockchains/fabric/network.json)
+3. If you choose a customized setup other than start_fabric.sh (minifab) then create the network.json as in https://github.com/hyperledger/avalon/blob/master/sdk/avalon_sdk/connector/blockchains/fabric/network.json

-4. If these 2 matchines are behind the corporate network please update environment variables `no_proxy` and `NO_PROXY` with the IP1 on machine2 as mentioned above.
+4. If these 2 machines are in corporate network, please update environment variables `no_proxy` and `NO_PROXY` with the IP1 on machine2 as mentioned above.

-5. Remove the network tag from the Docker compose file - https://github.com/hyperledger/avalon/blob/master/docker/compose/avalon-fabric.yaml#L55
+5. Remove the network tag from the Docker compose file - https://github.com/hyperledger/avalon/blob/master/docker/compose/avalon-fabric.yaml#L62

 6. Start the Avalon components.